Individual grants

 Click here to confirm that you are eligible to apply for an individual grant prior to submitting an enquiry form.

-For Collective applications, you can submit an enquiry to us and then apply anytime up to 10th February for our March meeting.
+For Collective applications, you can submit an enquiry to us and then apply anytime up to 12th May for our June meeting.
 Grants will then be awarded for a September start.

 Click here to confirm that you are eligible to apply for a collective grant prior to submitting an enquiry form.